wanghaisheng/responsive-landing-page-starter/content/blog/en/in-celebration-of-international-womens-day-2021.md

 ## In Closing

 We are proud to be elevating voices and shining a light on issues women and non-binary folks face in the software industry this International Women's Day.
-Together, we can **choose to challenge** and call out gender bias and inequity.
-We can choose to seek out and celebrate women's achievements.
-Collectively, we can *all* help create a more inclusive world.
+At Vonage, we will continue to choose to seek out and celebrate women's achievements in an effort to help create a more inclusive world.